From Managing Behaviors to Healing Them Training Series: An Introduction to NeuroRelational Care

 Betty Peralta & Amelia Bolyard!

-NeuroRelational Care is a brain and relationship-based approach to therapy, social work, teaching, and home visiting that reduces toxic stress and increases resilience in children and families.
+NeuroRelational Care is a brain and relationship-based approach to caregiving, therapy, social work, teaching, and home visiting that reduces the stress that gives rise to challenging behaviors.
+It increases resilience in children, families, and you.

 Day 1: Don’t Call it Bad Behavior—Call it a Stress Response!

-This is an information session about why it helps to change our paradigms from reacting to behaviors to responding to the stress that gives rise to them.
-We'll give you an overview of the NeuroRelational Framework, delve into how you can apply it to yourself while you use it to help children and families, and answer any questions you may have about this upcoming training series.
-Recommended before attending any trainings in the series.
+This first session explains why it helps to change our approach from reacting to behaviors to responding to the stress that gives rise to them.
+We'll give you an overview of NeuroRelational Care, a comprehensive approach to reducing toxic stress in children and families.
+We'll delve into how you can apply it to yourself while you use it to help the children (including your own) and/or families you work with.
+We'll also answer any questions you may have about this upcoming training series.
+Recommended before attending or watching any other trainings in the series.

 Day 2: Co-Regulation Gets Children and Families Ready to Learn